blackpeps/dbmslab2023/03. INTRODUCTION TO SQL/readme.md

 #### 4.4.c.
 SAVEPOINT

-Not applicable for DCL commands.
+Not applicable to DCL commands.

 ### 4.5.
 Data Query Language